miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 Magnitude refers to the closeness of the scatter plot data to a straight line.
 If the points on the graph are very close to a straight line, the correlation is said to be very strong, while if the points are far from a straight line, the correlation is weak.

 Correlation is the degree of linear association between two quantitative variables.
 If two variables are linearly related, it indicates that a change in the value of one of them will generate a change in the other.
-To measure the association strength that exists between two variables the Pearson's coefficient is the most commonly used.
+To measure the association strength that exists between two variables the Pearson's coefficient is the most commonly used statistic.

 The direction of the linear relationship between the two variables analyzed can be of two types:

 1. <u>Direct or positive relationship</u>: When as one variable increases, the other variable also increases.
 2. <u>Inverse or negative relationship</u>: When one variable increases and the other variable decreases.
-Example: This case occurs when analyzing the nominal value of vehicles and the years of use they have, since the more years of use a vehicle has, the lower its nominal value will be.
+Example: This is the case when analyzing the nominal value of standard vehicles and their years of use; the more years of use, the lower the nominal value.

 The correlation calculated using Pearson's coefficient estimated from the data has the following form: